- Health Savings Account (HSA)

 - You are 55+

-- Check here if you, as the plan owner, will be 55 or older this year.
+- Check here if you, as the plan owner, will be 55 or older in the plan year.
 Your age is used to determine if you are eligible to contribute additional catch-up contributions to your HSA.
 If you are 55 or older and your HDHP is in effect, you are eligible to deposit catch-up contributions.
-For 2019, the additional amount is $1000, which is unchanged from 2018.
+The catch-up contribution amount is $1,000 which is not indexed for inflation.
 By checking the box you are indicating you are 55 or older this year and are still covered by an HDHP.

 Catch-up contributions are not prorated.
 You can deposit the entire amount into your HSA as long as you are 55 or older at some point during the year.